laksjdjf/pfg-webui/README.md

 + Download [pretrained model](https://huggingface.co/furusu/PFG) and put it in ./models.
 + You can see menu bar of "PFG" on txt2img tab.

+# Hint
++ The CFG scale is an important parameter.
+It may work better if it is larger than for normal image generation.

 # Example
 ![image](example.png)